hyunjaemoon/pythonteaching/README.md

 - py file: Students will edit this file to reach the correct solution
 - autograder.pyc / Q{number}.pyc files (Python 3.6.3): Students can check if their solution is correct by running pyc files.
 - wwpd_{name}.pyc files (Python 3.6.3): Students will have to answer 'what would python display (wwpd)' by typing directly into the terminal.
+- The homework solution will not be posted to avoid potential academic dishonesty in cs61a.

 # Course Syllabus.pdf
 - Contains information about the course flow.